 - There may be items in the archives (of the group and nationally) which I simply haven’t encountered.
 For example I have seen a couple of pictures of the Jalopy in print which don’t appear anywhere else.
 There may be more organizational records which I haven’t yet seen.

 We know that the group flew home, and that the Jalopy left Shipdham for the Zone of the Interior (United States) on May 31st or June 1st 1945.
-I don’t know accurately where it landed, or what its subsequent path was before it passed into the hands of the Reclamation Finance Corporation (RFC) at the former Altus AAF, Oklahoma.
+I don’t know accurately where it landed, or what its subsequent path was before it passed into the hands of the Reconstruction Finance Corporation (RFC) at the former Altus AAF, Oklahoma.

 We know how the City of Joplin raised sufficient funds from the sale/purchase of Category “E” War bonds to “buy” the bomber that became known as Joplin Jalopy.
 I’m not clear on the mechanism by which this naming occurred.
 There are certainly references to several other aircraft being named for Joplin and Jasper County, MO as a result of War Bond Drives during the Second World War.